-In addition to the 1 GB of file storage space, students have 1 GB of space for e-mail accessible via Webmail: https://webmail.ualberta.ca/.
+In addition to the 1 GB of file storage space, students have 1 GB of space for e-mail thru AICT and accessible via Webmail: https://webmail.ualberta.ca/.
 If you prefer to use another email client, please contact one of the IT staff.